HaiyangJin/2faces-corr/jubail/README.md

 The `*.rds` files in this directory are empty and they only serve to demonstrate the directory structure.

-You may contact XXX(TBD) for requesting the actual data file.
+You may [contact Haiyang](https://haiyangjin.github.io/en/contact/) to request the actual data files.